-Drive to Godawari (40 minutes) then hike to Phulchoki Hill back to same place Godawari then drive back to Kathmandu.
+Drive to Godawari (40 minutes) then hike to Phulchoki Hill – back to the same place Godawari then drive back to Kathmandu.

 Phulchoki (2782m) is the highest hill around Kathmandu valley and lies towards the south, towering above the Godavari Botanical Garden, a rare collection of varied vegetation.
 The hill is renowned for breathtaking views from its top and lies among the few places with snowfall during winter around the valley.

-Our hike starts from Godawari which is a 40 minute drive from Thamel.
-Godawari contains over 570 varieties of flowering plants and lies at the foot of the Phulchoki hill.
+Our hike starts from Godawari which is a 40-minute drive from Thamel.
+Godawari contains over 570 varieties of flowering plants and lies at the foot of Phulchoki hill.
 The trail gradually elevates through thick sub-tropical trees, ideal for bird watching.
-After walking leisurely for a couple of hours, scenic views of Annapurna and Gaurishanker above and Kathmandu valley below grows fascinating.
+After walking leisurely for a couple of hours, scenic views of Annapurna and Gaurishanker above and Kathmandu valley below grow fascinating.
 The altitude gain in the later part is strenuous but equally rewarding with outstanding views from the top.
 Buddhist prayer flags can be seen flapping with the cold breeze.
-At the shrine of Phulchowki Mai, month long religious celebration goes on during March-April every year.
-The hike downhill after lunch to Godawari takes around two hours where a vehicle awaits us for the drive back to Kathmandu.
+At the shrine of Phulchowki Mai, a month-long religious celebration goes on from March-April every year.
+The hike downhill after lunch to Godawari takes around two hours and a vehicle awaits us for the drive back to Kathmandu.

 Phulchoki is best known as a viewpoint both for the Himalayan peaks and the Kathmandu valley.
 The place is also preferred for bird watching.
-So a camera and a binocular is probably all that you would need to keep you busy.
+So a camera and binoculars are probably all that you would need to keep you busy.